Compact Nursing States List 2021

 Goals were developed for every state to become a member of the NLC but there has been ongoing resistance from some states regarding the requirements for licensure.
 While the eNLC continues to grow, there are still states that still do not want to be included in the license.
 Even in states that have legislation pending there is some push back from the state nursing association.

 The eNLC will continue to increase access to health care, reduce overall costs to insurance companies, hospitals, and individual patients, and support efficient and strong health care delivery.

 The eNLC became effective on July 20, 2017, which allowed the Interstate Commission of Nurse Licensure Compact Administration to begin drafting appropriate rules and regulations for the new licensure.

 In January 2018, the new multi-state licenses were issued to all nurses who applied to transition from the old license.
 New nurses getting their first license in an eNLC state will be able to practice in all eNLC states without delay.
 This option is highly effective for travelers who do not wish to waste time between contracts.
 Furthermore, it helps reduce costs on application fees and license renewals.
-Unfortunately, California, Washington, Oregon, Alaska, and Hawaii are not currently part of the eNLC.
-These states are a few of the most desirable for travel nurses in the U.S.
+Unfortunately, Hawaii is not currently part of the eNLC and does not have any pending legislation.
+Hawaii is one of the most desirable states for travel nurses in the U.S.

 Each eNLC state is responsible to notify nurses by mail of the changes to the license and the process to obtain an enhanced compact license.
 As more states continue to join the eNLC, additional nurses will have the option to streamline if they hold multiple licenses.